Key Takeaways

 Affiliate Promotion Channels

 All promotion channels can feature affiliates.
-A simple way to understand: when you post in communities, it's community operations; when affiliates post in communities, it's affiliate marketing.
+When you post in communities, it's community operations; when affiliates post in communities, it's affiliate marketing.
 When you post videos on social media, it's social media operations; when affiliates post videos on social media, it's affiliate marketing.
-The difference is you get a salary, affiliates get commissions.
+The difference: you get a salary, affiliates get commissions.

 Mainstream Promotion Channels